 Update 11/13/2012: Today, Ford unveiled its seven-passenger Transit Connect Wagon; this article has been updated to reflect the new information.

-What do you do when your family gets really big—bigger than a minivan can handle?
-With more than five kids, your vehicle choices narrow so quickly your head will spin.
-There are options for families of eight or more, though they can be counted on just one hand.
-However, there's something to be said for only having a few choices because it limits analysis paralysis.
+CARS.COM — What do you do when your family gets really big — bigger than a minivan can handle?
+With more than five kids and all the assorted cargo, your vehicle choices narrow so quickly, your head will spin.
+There are car options for families of eight or more, though they can be counted on just one hand.
+However, there's something to be said for only having a few models to choose from because it limits analysis paralysis.

 If your growing family is bursting the seams of your minivan or three-row crossover, there are several options on dealership lots now.
 Be warned: Most manufacturers don't offer a plethora of nice-to-have features on these large family vans, but like having privacy while in the bathroom, you knew you'd lose that once you started having a family.